Review

 • Replacing a setup the fitter already approved?
 Buy the EXACT brand, material, and thickness already working.
 Pillows For Pointes is the most-cited brand for toe-pad replacements, and the brand you'll most often be replacing.

 • Need pads, spacers, tape, and sewing supplies in one cart?
 Dancewear Corner's ballet/pointe accessories has the broadest dance-specific coverage.
-Read item-level return rules before clicking buy, opened accessories often don't return.
+Read item-level return rules before clicking buy.
+Opened accessories often don't return.

 • New to pointe OR experiencing pain?
 STOP.
 Don't buy from this guide.
 Call your fitter or teacher first.
 The wrong toe pad can change how the shoe sits on the bones in the foot, and the consequences are real.